Getting Started with PDI

 In the Fields list, find the # column and click the number for the ZIP_RESOLVED field.

-Move ZIP_RESOLVED field under POSTALCODES field Select the old POSTALCODE field in the list (line 20), right-click in the line, and select Delete Selected Lines.
+Move ZIP_RESOLVED field under POSTALCODES field Select the old POSTALCODE field in the list (line 20), right-click in the line, and select Delete Selected Lines

 The original POSTALCODE field was formatted as a 9-character string.
+You must modify your new field to match the form.
+Click the Meta-Data tab.

 In the first row of the Fields to alter table the meta-data for section, click in the Fieldname column and select ZIP_RESOLVED.
 Perform the following steps: